GFruit/TypeGG-Goal-Tracker/README.md

 ## Browser support

 Chromium-based browsers (Chrome, Edge, Brave) and Firefox.
 The extension includes specific handling for Firefox content-script quirks around the Web Locks API and content-script load timing.

+## Disclaimer

+This is an unofficial community-made browser extension for "TypeGG" (typegg.io), a brand and platform operated by TYPEGG LTD. This extension is not affiliated with, endorsed by, sponsored by, or officially associated with "TypeGG" or TYPEGG LTD.